-Section (1) provides an overview of existing theories of NPIs and their problems.
-In section (2), I outline my explanation of the distribution of so-called weak polarity items, and in (3) I discuss the semantic nature and distribution of strong polarity items.
-Section (4) offers a comparison of weak and strong NPIs.
-Section (5) discusses a wider range of polarity items.
-Section (6) is devoted to so-called "double licensing", and section (7) to certain locality effects.
-In section (8) I will discuss NPIs in questions.
+Section 1 provides an overview of existing theories of NPIs and their problems.
+In § 2, I outline my explanation of the distribution of so-called weak polarity items, and in § 3, I discuss the semantic nature and distribution of strong polarity items.
+Section 4 offers a comparison of weak and strong NPIs.
+Section 5 discusses a wider range of polarity items.
+Section 6 is devoted to so-called "double licensing", and § 7 to certain locality effects.
+In § 8, I discuss NPIs in questions.